Polkadot-Blockchain-Academy/pba-book/content/polkadot/intro/slides.md

 The relay chain is the "hub" of Polkadot, providing the main games which validators play.
 It is built with Substrate.

-Notably, the functionality of the relay chain is minimized,<br/>with the expectation that more complex functionalities will be pushed to less critical parts of the system.
+Notably, the functionality of the relay chain is minimized,<br />with the expectation that more complex functionalities will be pushed to less critical parts of the system.

 ---